-- If the measured temperature exceeds the high temperature limit, the ALERT output asserts low. - If the temperature continues to increase and exceeds the THERM limit, the THERM output asserts low. - The THERM output deasserts (goes high) when the temperature falls to THERM limit minus hysteresis.
-In , the default hysteresis value of 10°C is shown. - The ALERT output deasserts only when the temperature has fallen below the high temperature limit, and the master has read the device address and cleared the status register. - Pin 6 on the NVT210 can be configured as either an ALERT output or as an additional THERM output. - THERM2 asserts low when the temperature exceeds the programmed local and/or remote high temperature limits.
+- If the measured temperature exceeds the high temperature limit, the ALERT output asserts low. - If the temperature continues to increase and exceeds the THERM limit, the THERM output asserts low.
+This can be used to throttle the CPU clock or switch on a fan. - The THERM output deasserts (goes high) when the temperature falls to THERM limit minus hysteresis.
+In, the default hysteresis value of 10°C is shown. - The ALERT output deasserts only when the temperature has fallen below the high temperature limit, and the master has read the device address and cleared the status register. - Pin 7 on the NCT214 can be configured as either an ALERT output or as an additional THERM output. - THERM2 asserts low when the temperature exceeds the programmed local and/or remote high temperature limits.
 It is reset in the same manner as THERM and is not maskable. - The programmed hysteresis value also applies to THERM2.

 Figure 20 shows how THERM and THERM2 operate together to implement two methods of cooling the system.
 In this example, the THERM2 limits are set lower than the THERM limits.
 The THERM2 output is used to turn on a fan.
+If the temperature continues to rise and exceeds the THERM limits, the THERM output provides additional cooling by throttling the CPU.